 Avoiding the possibility of labor disruption on US rail lines, which would damage fuel supplies inside and outside the United States.

-– Oil prices received support from growing concerns about the lack of global oil supplies with the approach of winter, especially with the imminent start of the European embargo on Russian oil imports in December, and the dwindling of expectations of the return of Iranian oil exports to the market in the near term.
+– Oil prices received support from growing concerns regarding the lack of global oil supplies with the approach of winter, especially with the imminent start of the European embargo on Russian oil imports in December, and the dwindling of expectations of the return of Iranian oil exports to the market in the near term.

 The International Energy Agency expects a large-scale shift from the use of natural gas to oil and its products for heating, due to higher prices during the winter season.